 Of course, all students, regardless of gender identity, can also benefit from these sorts of conferences, too.
 "Discrimination exists in lots of forms for different people, particularly in workplaces: skills to cope with, confidence to tackle and leadership to create change are relevant to us all," says Sally.
 "There’s much that needs to be done to overcome blatant and casual discrimination.
 We’re a city that cares for people and that means valuing and respecting everyone as individuals.
 Respect for all people from all backgrounds is fundamental to our city and our culture."

 International Education in Victoria

 New figures show international students from 170 countries accounted for 281,000 enrolments last year, up 11.4 per cent, supporting almost 79,000 Victorian jobs and generating $11.8 billion in export revenue.

-Revenue for Victoria has increased by 89 per cent since 2014, making international education the state’s largest export category, ahead of tourism ($5.4 billion) and wool ($2.1 billion).
+Revenue for Victoria has increased by 89 per cent, making international education the state’s largest export category, ahead of tourism ($5.4 billion) and wool ($2.1 billion).

 The total number of international students was 227,000, with some enrolled in multiple courses.

 The top five countries for onshore students were China (88,401), India (50,463), Malaysia (16,643), Vietnam (12,763) and Sri Lanka (9,541).
 The most popular fields of study were management and commerce (32 per cent), arts and humanities (21 per cent), IT (10 per cent) and foundation studies (10 per cent).

 Victoria is a premium higher education and research destination, with higher education responsible for half of all international student enrolments.
 Melbourne is Australia’s top student city as ranked by the QS Best Student Cities 2019 report, where it was also ranked third best student city in the world.
 Find out more about international education in Victoria on the department website.